dictation-toolbox/unimacro/README.md

 Follow the instructions for [Natlink](https://test.pypi.org/project/natlinkpy/), replacing 'natlink' with 'unimacro'.
 The same commands for building packages and publishing are available in the unimacro root.

+If you wish to build or publish a package, there are:

+- build_package.ps1 and build_package.ps1 to build the packages.
+- publish_package_pypi.ps1/.cmd to upload the package to the  [Python Packaging Index](https://pypi.org/)
+- publish_package_testpypi.ps1/.cmd to upload the packkage to the [Test Python Packaging Index](https://test.pypi.org/)